-Rantzer is an editorial board member of Proceedings of the IEEE and several other publications.
+Rantzer is a current and former member of several award committes and editorial boards of journals, book series and other publications.
 He is a winner of the SIAM Student Paper Competition, the IFAC Congress Young Author Price and the award for best article in IEE Proceedings - Control Theory & Applications.
 He is a Fellow of IEEE, a member of the Royal Swedish Academy of Engineering Sciences and former chairman of the Swedish Scientific Council for Natural and Engineering Sciences.

-His research interests are in modeling, analysis and synthesis of control systems, with particular attention to uncertainty, optimization, scalability and adaptation.
+His research interests are in modeling, analysis and synthesis of control systems, with particular attention to uncertainty, optimization, scalability and learning for control.